Jacopx/thesisProjectJN/Research/LimitedCapacityProblem.md

     * **OptimizationFieldOp_BS**: Full-stack system to optimised BSS management.
 Prediction studied with MLP algorithm.
     * **PredictOneDayAhead**: Analysis at City level of granularity, different algorithm and considerations about over-fitting problems
     * **CloseLoop_PredictionBS**: Use probabilistic station-station approach.
 Based on large Hangzhou dataset, manage also unpredicted events.
 Evaluate a lot of prediction algorithm like baseline: HM, ARMA, RF, PFM, PD.
+    * **BikePatterns**: Infer commonly used patterns from stations logs on D.C. dataset.
+    * **BS_SiliconValley**: Complete analysis, also economical, over SFBS, using weather, holidays and station clustering (by demand).
+RF, GBRT and ADA Boosting.
+    * **DataDriven_Dockless**: Dockless system with inferred GPS tracks, no technical infos.
+    * **BS_DestPrediction**: Dockless system analysis with normal features plus, other user and location based.
+No description over the forecasting model.
+    * **LargeScaleTripPlanning**: Consider the whole trip process, make use of heuristics algorithm (knapsack)
+    * **MobilityPatterns_Mexico**: Specific evaluation of stats on Mexico City system.
+No AI forecasting.
+    * **BS_AnalPred**: Forecasting trip duration base on different features, both standard and user related.
+Performed using MART=GBRT.

   * **Analog Problem**: